 With fans still reeling from the news that Affleck would no longer be directing the new Batman movie, some measure of solace was found when it was announced that Matt Reeves (Dawn of the Planet of the Apes) would step in to direct and co-produce the film, a choice which was met with unanimous approval from the fandom.

-Although the film was subjected to yet another page-one rewrite, the main villain is still going to be Deathstroke.
+Although the film was subjected to yet another rewrite, the main villain is still going to be Deathstroke (possibly, see update).
 The character will be played by Joe Manganiello (Magic Mike) and make his debut in Justice League before taking on a starring role here.
 Additional casting has not yet been announced, but it’s a safe bet that JK Simmons will appear (after debuting his Commissioner Gordon in Justice League), as well as whomever winds up being cast as Nightwing.

 Gotham City Sirens